balenaltd/handbook/docs/how-we-work/contracts-glossary/brainstorm-calls.md

 # Brainstorm Calls

-Brainstorm calls are core to how we work and reflect our approach for finding the highest-possible quality answer to the issues we face.
+Brainstorm calls are core to how we work and reflect our approach for finding the highest-possible quality answer to the issues we face and the hard problems we're trying to solve.
 You can read more about the **brainstorm!** game [here](https://docs.google.com/document/d/1mHb-D2vJxufa8OZPU55V5WBIXuQ44MNL4fcXw52lEe8/edit#).
 Brainstorm calls are scoped by loop and type.

 You can navigate brainstorm [calls](https://jel.ly.fish/view-all-brainstorm-calls) and [topics](https://jel.ly.fish/view-all-brainstorm-topics) in Jellyfish.

-#### Brainstorm types
+## Brainstorm types
-- `product` for questions around `what` we want to do (i.e. what can be done to reduce a certain kind of friction for users)
+- `product` for questions around `what` we want to do (i.e. what can be done to reduce a certain kind of friction for users).
+We discuss here the products and functionality that we want to put out into the world.
+Thinking and discussion here should not be limited by implementation technicalities.
-- `architecture` or `arch` for `how` questions, such as “how should a certain feature be implemented”
+- `architecture` or `arch` for `how` questions, such as “how should a certain feature be implemented”.
+We discuss here how we are going to technically achieve the product functionality we decided upon in the `product` brainstorm.
+Discussion here should ideally not cross back into product and attempt to change the functionality offered to the user.

+We want to maintain this distinction between the two types of brainstorm calls as it allows us to take two different mindsets.
+The product mindset is that of figuring out what is the best possible piece of functionality we can deliver to the user.
+The architecture mindset is about how we achieve that.
+Of course, this isn't always black and white and there may be some instances where items move back and forth between product and architecture calls.
+If, for example, a piece of functionality is not reasonably achievable, it may go back to a product brainstorm to be refined within the constraints of reality.

+### Aspect group involvement

+Despite the naming, `product`/`what` and `architecture`/`how` calls are not only for members of the team with an interest in product or architecture (respectively) to attend.
+It's important that each call have participation or awareness from each of the aspect groups.
+Some aspects may have more participation in `what` than `how` and for others vice-versa, but each call should ideally always have representation from all aspect groups.

+For example, when discussing new things to build in the `what` call, it is important to have awareness and input from the `customer-success` aspect group in order to consider how a new feature would affect our customers.
+Similarly when discussing implementation detail in the `how` call, it's important to have awareness and input from the `security` aspect group to ensure we're giving consideration to the security factors this group deem to be important.

-#### Loop specific brainstorm calls
+## Loop specific brainstorm calls

-#### balena.io brainstorms
+### balena-io brainstorms
-- Product calls
+- Product calls (`what`)

+    These take place twice a week and are usually led by members of the product aspect group.
+We discuss user experience UX, functionality and implementation plans.

-- Arch calls
+- Architecture calls (`how`)

+    These take place twice a week and are usually led by members of the architecture aspect group.
+We generally try to come up with the highest-possibly quality solutions to tackle non-trivial technical issues across the balenaCloud platform.

-- Commercial
+- Customer Success

     Commercial calls take place once a week and are led by the Customer Success team.
 It is the time and (virtual) place where we discuss the sales/customer success team process, pricing plans, and commercial strategy.
 Everyone is welcome to join.